 se party does not file electronically under LR 25.1.

 (b) PDF Requirement.

-document, a counseled party must submit a PDF
+number of paper copies, a counseled party must submit a PDF

 of every document unless counsel explains why submitting a

 PDF of the particular document would constitute extreme

 (2) Pro Se Parties.
 A party not represented by counsel is

 encouraged, but not required, to submit a PDF of every

 document, in addition to filing the required number of paper

 (3) Format.
 Each PDF must be text-searchable.
 A PDF need not